-Next to that, we have the trial period.
+- Next to that, you have the trial period.

 If you don’t upgrade to a paid plan of your Asana project management account after the trial period ends (30 days), your free plan will be activated.

-Now if you click the plus (+) icon next to it, you can create tasks & projects, send messages, and invite team members to join Asana.
+- Now, if you click the plus (+) icon next to this, you can create tasks & projects, send messages, and invite team members to join Asana.

-Click on ‘My tasks’ on the left-hand menu to view your current, completed, and upcoming tasks or activities.
+- Click ‘My tasks’ on the left-hand menu to view your current, completed, and upcoming tasks or activities.

-Apart from that, you may choose the view type: list view, board, or calendar.
+- Apart from that, you can choose the view type.

-Under ‘Files’ is where you can view all the attachments associated with your tasks.
+- Under ‘Files’ you can view all the attachments associated with your tasks.

 This is where you can access real-time data related to your projects, teams, and tasks.

-Under ‘Saved searches’ is where you can view your recent activities.
+- Under ‘Saved searches’ you can view your recent activities.

-Below that, you can see your workspace as well as your teams and projects within it.
+- Below that, you can see your workspace and your teams and projects within it.

-Our project for this Asana tutorial is named ‘Brand redesign campaign’ (which we selected during the initial setup).
+Additionally, our project for this Asana tutorial for beginners is named ‘Brand redesign campaign’ (which we selected during the initial setup).